Seiddab Trilogy: Critical reception

-3D Lunatack
+3D Lunattack

 3D Lunattack was released in 1984 by Hewson Consultants, and is the only game of the series that was also published for the Commodore 64.
 The player takes control of a Z5 Luna Hover Fighter in an attack against the Seiddab command base.
 The Z5 must be piloted through three rings of defence before destroying the base.

 Gameplay

 The game requires the player to attack the Seiddab base, which is protected by three rings of defense.
 The first consists of robotically controlled tanks which fire missiles; these tanks can be destroyed by laser fire.
 The second ring is an area of mountains protected by mines, which are set to explode when the player gets too close.
 They may be shot using the Z5's lasers, or dodged.
 An exploding mine rocks the players craft altering its course.
 The third ring of defence is studded with missile silos, which may be attacked with the Z5's lasers.
 If the player manages to penetrate the command zone, the base must be repeatedly strafed while avoiding its defensive firepower.

 At any time the player may be attacked by Seiddab fighters.
 The Z5 is armed with air-to-air missiles that can be used to destroy the enemy fighters before they come into range.
 Once they are visible, the lasers must be used.
-Weapon selection is automatic- if the target is below the horizon lasers will be used, if the target is above then missiles will be fired.
+Weapon selection is automatic - if the target is below the horizon lasers will be used, but if the target is above then missiles will be fired.

 The screen displays a cockpit with a horizon of mountains, and enemy craft displayed, and crosshair sights of the Z5's weaponry.
 There is also a radar display which switches on automatically when an enemy hover fighter is detected, and places a small box near the enemy location indicating the range to the fighter.
 At this stage missiles may be fired and forgotten.

 Below the main display are indicators for fuel, armament type in use and hull temperature, which increases to a critical point with each enemy strike.

 An additional audio track was included on the cassette tape.
 3D Lunattack also supported Currah Microspeech.

 Reception

 Reviews were mixed.
 While Sinclair User only gave the game 6/10, CRASH awarded it a CRASH Smash at 90%.

-Sinclair User said of the game "the controls are difficult to handle and of the type where you lose position rapidly through having to over-correct continually", while CRASH decided that "the display is wonderful, the best three dimensional Battlezone-type game yet...
-Really excellent, most playable and addictive too."
+Sinclair User said that "the controls are difficult to handle and of the type where you lose position rapidly through having to over-correct continually", while CRASH decided that "the display is wonderful, the best three dimensional Battlezone-type game yet...
+Really excellent, most playable and addictive too".